ysbaddaden/teascript/README.md

 NOTE: maybe we should just drop ranges altogether?
 -->

+#### RegExp Literals

+Tea supports RegExp literals, using the the slash separated notation of javascript regexp literals.
+Tea actually guesses when to differenciate between a regexp literal and a math division, and uses the same trick that JSLint.

 ### Identifiers

 All valid identifiers in JavaScript should be valid in Tea.
 Which means that